 The Medical School may send lots, little, or absolutely no information to you regarding your interview.
 Regardless of the volume of information given, you should bear in mind the structure of a typical panel interview, which is generally set out with questions (in no particular order) on:

 Some panel interviews will have their own “Good Cop vs Bad Cop” panel interviewers, who will do their best to intimidate you.
-The key word here is positivity – don’t be drawn to the interviewer whose seems to warm to you the most; it’s key to distribute your concentration across the panel to give an equally positive impression.
+But don’t be drawn to the interviewer who seems to warm to you the most; it’s key to distribute your concentration across the panel to give an equally positive impression.

 For online interviews, this is a little harder to convey – but you can move your head as you look into the webcam or nod while each person speaks.